whitesnowx/tp/docs/UserGuide.md

 **Intended Limitations**
 1. The divider position is not controllable by keyboard input, hence the only way to customise the look is mostly by mouse input.
-2. Pane switching by keyboard input, like a terminal is not supported.
+2. Panel switching by keyboard input, like a terminal is not supported.
 3. Font sizes does not automatically resize in this application, scroll bars will appear in smaller window variants of this application to help with the viewing of details.
 4. The UI will do a soft reset on its divider position every time the application is relaunched, as this is to allow users who wish to fall back to the default layout settings.